International Development Law Organization: History

-IDLO began in 1983 as a non-governmental organization (then called International Development Law Institute) founded by three legal advisors to cooperation agencies in Egypt: L. Michael Hager (USA), William T. Loris (USA) and Gilles Blanchi (France), with a Board presided by Dr Ibrahim Shihata (Founder of the OPEC Fund for international Development and Senior Vice-president and General Counsel of the World Bank from 1983 to 1998).
+IDLO began in 1983 as a non-governmental organization (then called International Development Law Institute) founded by three legal advisors to cooperation agencies in Egypt: L. Michael Hager (USA), William T. Loris (USA) and Gilles Blanchi (France), with the Board presided by Dr Ibrahim Shihata (founder of the OPEC Fund for International Development and Senior Vice-President and General Counsel of the World Bank from 1983 to 1998).
 The Board also included, among others, Professor René David.
 The Governments of the United States and Italy provided the start-up seed money and the Headquarter establishment agreement was signed in Rome in 1988.
 The Institute changed to an intergovernmental organization in 1991 after its first Assembly of Member States in 1990.
 After the Fall of the Berlin Wall, increased training and assistance was provided in the field of legal and judicial reform in developing and transition countries.
 In the second half of the 90s, greater attention was also given to sustainable development and the civil society as well as to countries emerging from conflicts if not genocides (e.g. Cambodia, Rwanda).
-In 2002, the institute was renamed International Development Law Organisation.
-In 2001 IDLO was granted Permanent Observer Status at the United Nations.
+In 2002, the Institute was renamed International Development Law Organisation.
+In 2001, IDLO was granted Permanent Observer Status at the United Nations.
 In 2014, IDLO opened a branch office in The Hague.

 Governance

 Member States

-As an inter-governmental organization, membership to the organization is made up of signatories to the Establishment Agreement of IDLO.
+As an intergovernmental organization, membership to the organization is made up of signatories to the Establishment Agreement of IDLO.
 The thirty-seven Parties to IDLO's Establishment Agreement are: